 For years, many of us have equated vitamin C with a cup of OJ in the morning.
 However, this powerhouse vitamin is also chock full of skin benefits just waiting to be discovered.

-“Vitamin C is a powerhouse ingredient that I recommend everyone incorporate in their skincare routine as a preventive treatment for aging and sun damage,” says Caitlin Hart, Licensed Aesthetician and Owner of Prism Face Lab.
+“Vitamin C is a powerhouse ingredient that I recommend everyone incorporate in their skincare routine,” says Caitlin Hart, Licensed Aesthetician and Owner of Prism Face Lab.

 Eager to learn more?
-We spoke to the skin experts to find out exactly why you should be using vitamin C on your skin.
+We spoke to the skin experts to find out exactly why you should be using vitamin C to strengthen your skincare regimen.
+Scroll on to learn more.

 Vitamin C, also known as L-ascorbic acid, is a powerful skincare ingredient that brings with it bright results.